About Dr. Verschraegen

 Notable Clinical Trials

-Because of her strong belief in the clinical trial process, she has led several of them.
-But one of the most notable ones was her testing of a new chemotherapy drug combination for peritoneal mesothelioma.
-Between 2002 and 2004, Dr. Verschraegen and her team of researchers tested a chemotherapy drug combination of Pemetrexed and gemcitabine.
+Dr. Verschraegen’s most notable clinical trial was the testing of a new chemotherapy drug combination for peritoneal mesothelioma.
+She and her team of researchers tested a chemotherapy drug combination of Alimta and gemcitabine.

-The reason these two chemotherapy drugs were chosen is because they have shown to have synergistic effects, meaning together they become more effective than each one is on its own.
+These two chemotherapy drugs were chosen because they have demonstrated synergistic effects, meaning they become more effective together than each one is on its own.
 The results of this drug combination were promising, indicating that peritoneal mesothelioma patients could improve their median survival times with this approach.

 Dr. Verschraegen’s Healing Philosophy

 Dr. Verschraegen is a vital advocate for the advancement of mesothelioma research and treatment.
-Her dedication to developing, promoting and ultimately completing clinical trial tests on new therapies has been critical.
-What sets an average medical professional apart from an extraordinary one is the level of belief they put into their research.
+Her dedication to developing, promoting, and ultimately completing clinical trial tests on new therapies has been critical.

-Dr. Verschraegen understands the importance of finding and recruiting patients to participate in clinical trials for the betterment of all patients today and tomorrow.
+She understands the importance of finding and recruiting patients to participate in clinical trials for the betterment of all patients.
 She believes that patients deserve the best, most effective treatments possible and understands the significant role that clinical trials play in achieving this goal.
-Without clinical trials, we cannot make progress and ultimately find a cure for mesothelioma.